solana-labs/solana/book/src/proposals/leader-duplicate-block-slashing.md

 repair `slot` if some later child slot chains back to `slot` (this will be initiated by `Orphan` repairs below).

 2) Repair responses need to be tied to a particular blockhash.
+This way the receving validator knows which version of the slot the repair response belongs in.
+If a repair response is bogus (is corrupt or the sending validiator claims the shred is for a particular version of a slot when it isn't, the receiving validator has to issue a request for a merkle proof to detect the corruption.
+See section `Replay Failures` below).

-However, because repair responses are limited to the size of a shred, we cannot include the blockhash in the repair response.
+However, because repair responses are limited to the size of a shred, we cannot include the entire blockhash in the repair response.
 This means we need to include some repair "cookie" in the request + response that maps some number of bits to a particular `blockhash`.
 This breaks down if there are more versions of this slot than can be tracked by the number of bits allocated to the cookie.

 `Orphan(slot, first_tick_hash, num_hashes)` - Ask for the last shred
 of the parent of the child slot, where the child has slot equal to `slot`.